Assam YouTuber held in Morigaon for ‘derogatory’ remarks against Assamese community

 The incident comes amid growing scrutiny of online speech in Assam, with police acting swiftly on complaints about posts considered harmful to communal harmony.
 Officials reiterated that content creators must refrain from targeting communities and warned that digital platforms offer no protection from the law.

 The accused remains in custody as police continue to collect the original and re-shared clips to assess intent.
-Morigaon police are expected to provide further updates on charges and court proceedings.
+Morigaon police are expected to release further updates on the charges and court proceedings.

 The complaint, filed by socio-cultural organisation Bir Lachit Sena, prompted officers to act after verifying the video’s content.
 Police confirmed that they took the woman into custody following a preliminary inquiry and launched legal proceedings.

-Morigaon Superintendent of Police Hemanta Das stated that the investigation is ongoing and the accused is expected to be presented in court today.
+Morigaon Superintendent of Police Hemanta Das stated that investigators are continuing the investigation and will present the accused in court today.

 The video, which circulated widely across social media platforms, triggered public outrage and renewed concerns over online hate speech and defamation.
 Authorities have not yet disclosed which legal sections are being applied in the case.